LennaHammer/English/EVP/out/words_pronoun.md

 - You can't blame him for everything.
 - Everything looks so much nicer in the sunshine.
 - Is everything all right, Angela?
-- The fish wasn't very fresh, but everything else tasted good.
+- The fish wasn't very fresh, but everything `else` tasted good.

 ## 50. few ## determiner ; adjective ; pronoun
 /fjuː/ a few
 [A2]some, or a small number of
-- I'll be ready in a few minutes.
+- I'll be ready in a few `minutes`.
-- I need to pick up a few things in town.
+- I need to pick up a few `things` in town.
-- We've been having a few problems with the new computer.
+- We've been having a few `problems` with the new computer.
 - "How many potatoes do you want?" - "Oh, just a few, please."
-- I've met a few of his friends.
+- I've met a few `of` his friends.

 ## 51. half ## noun ; pronoun ; determiner
 /hæf/ PART
 [A2]one of two equal parts of something
-- Rice is eaten by half of the world's population.
+- Rice is eaten by half `of` the world's population.
-- It'll take half an hour/a half hour to get there.
+- It'll take half `an hour`/`a` half `hour` to get there.
 - Jenny lived in Beijing for a year and a half.
 - He cut up the apple and gave me half.